 ARTA encourages the establishment of at least one local unit in each county.
 Local units are given some guidelines from the state office regarding their structure and function, but are otherwise autonomous in their operation.

 ARTA hosts an annual convention each year.
 All members are invited to participate in the event, which includes a business session, educational sessions and speakers, awards and more.

 Area Leadership Conferences

-Area councils conduct a conference each spring to elect officers and to share current information between local members and the state leadership and staff.
+Area councils conduct an annual conference to elect officers and to share current information between local members and the state leadership and staff.

 ARTA is an affiliate of NRTA - AARP's Educator Community.
 Members of AARP can join NRTA at no additional cost.